-This, How to Cook a Small Prime Rib Roast Recipe outlines the best way to cook a perfect prime rib for a small gathering (you can scale it for a larger crowd).
+This How to Cook a Small Prime Rib Roast Recipe outlines the best way to cook a perfect prime rib for a small gathering (you can scale it for a larger crowd).
 You will love the flavorful crust with Italian herbs and tender meat with all the pan juices!

 Serve this perfect prime rib roast with the best mashed potatoes and green beans or your favorite side dishes.
+Don’t forget the Best Prime Rib Sandwich with leftovers!

+Don’t forget the crusty bread for the tasty au jus sauce made from pan drippings.
 We also love a bit of horseradish on the side!

-Don't forget the crusty bread for the tasty au jus sauce made from pan drippings.
-You can find out more recipes to serve with prime rib in this 65+ Best Side Dishes to Serve with Prime Rib post.
+You can find more recipes to serve with prime rib in this 65+ Best Side Dishes to Serve with Prime Rib post.

 This recipe is inspired by my Nonna Laura's prime rib roast.
 She cooked hers on the stovetop, and here we are, baking it in the oven.
 This is the best prime rib recipe, and I know you will love it too!
 Enjoy your next holiday dinner.